What is brand voice in business writing?

 In other words, if your logo disappeared, your images, your colours – everything, would people still recognise who you were from your writing?
 Or does your writing sound like everyone else’s?
 Does your writing blur into insignificance?

-Why is tone of voice important?
+Why is tone of voice important for your business?

 We’re business owners, not novelists, so why on earth should we care about tone of voice?